What is a Performance Bond?

 By working with a professional surety bond company, you will know that you are backed by good security and that you will be offered help and support in case a claim is raised against you.
 Surety bond companies often help settle claims before they even arise so working with the right company is crucial.

 For obligees it is also important that your surety bond company is a good one, because before issuing a bid, performance or payment bond, sureties usually assess a business very carefully and look into its financial records with great scrutiny.
-If after they have assessed the business they issue a bond,
+If after they have assessed the business they issue a bond, this signals that the business is financially stable and reliable.

 By applying with Bryant Surety Bonds you will have access to exclusive rates in all 50 states, offered by our partner network of A-rated, T-listed surety bond companies.
 This way you will receive the best and lowest possible rate on your performance bond by an expert surety bond company.